 If you would like to try Aurora hunting by boat, then it is possible for you to upgrade your minibus hunt for a Northern Lights dinner cruise (supplement applies).
 Please ask one of our Travel Experts for more information.

 Reindeer and Sámi Culture Experience, Arctic Aurora Glamping and Husky Safari

 This morning you can enjoy breakfast at the hotel before checking out and securely storing your luggage, as tonight you’ll be Aurora glamping!

 From the modern city, you will take a short transfer to the island of Kvaløya for a chance to engage in something more traditional.
 Reindeer herding remains an integral part of Sámi culture, and today you will meet with a local herder at their camp.
 You will learn a great deal about the lives of the herders and their animals and there will also be the chance for you to feed the reindeer.
 Lunch will be served in a lavvu (traditional tent) and tales will be told around a campfire.
-You will be out for around two and a half hours in total.
+You will be out for around three to four hours in total.